zlmo/mmpose_mnn/README.md

 # mmpose_mnn
+    MNN version of MMPOSE inference.
-c++ implementation of mmpose inference,based  on MNN
+    C++ implementation of mmpose inference process,based on MNN.
+# Usage
+    1.Choose a mmpose model and convert it to MNN, pth->onnx->mnn.
+    2.Compile this file with MNN source code.
+    3.Use mnn model to predict